-Ex-Trump Org.
-Official Allen Weisselberg Expected to Plead Guilty in Tax Case - NewsBreak
+Ex-Trump Org. official Allen Weisselberg expected to plead guilty in tax case - NewsBreak

 RELATED PEOPLE

-NEW YORK (Reuters) -A longtime senior executive at Donald Trump's family business pleaded guilty on Thursday to helping the company engineer a 15-year tax fraud, in an agreement that will require him to testify about its business practices at an upcoming trial.
-Allen Weisselberg, 75, the former chief financial officer...
+NEW YORK, Aug 18 (Reuters) - A longtime senior executive at Donald Trump's family business pleaded guilty on Thursday to helping the company engineer a 15-year tax fraud, in an agreement that will require him to testify about its business practices at an upcoming trial.

 Guilty plea expected from Trump Org ex-CEO Weisselberg: CBS News Flash August 18, 2022